For green bedroom ideas that will turn your sleep space into a verdant oasis, simply look out the window.

-Rather than accenting a white room with green, this farmhouse-style room lets green take over the walls and brings white in via striking white beams, furniture, floor and accessories.
+Rather than accenting white bedrooms with green, this cute room lets green take over the walls and brings white in via woodwork and bedding.

-While matching with white will help keep things light, pairing complementary shades of green and gray for a soothing scheme, perfect for pre-sleep downtime.
+While matching with white will help keep things light, pair complementary shades of green and wood for a soothing scheme, perfect for pre-sleep downtime.

-This pairing works best with tones of green that have a little gray in them already.
-In this bedroom, a pale sage wall color seems to almost blend into the gray chosen for the wardrobe, a soft but earthy tone.
+This pairing works best with tones of green that have a little yellow or blue in them already.
+In this bedroom, mid-toned wooden paneling ideas for walls are the perfect partner for folklore-inspired bedding in fresh white and deep green.